noginpavlo/julia/README.md

 **Use spaced repetition to learn English words — and never forget them!**

-**Status:** MVP backend is complete / Master branch under construction 🚧.
-- MVP branch: Functional but not ideal, contains working backend and simple frontend for testing.
-- Master branch: Currently being refactored to adhere to **SOLID principles, OOP best practices**, and clean architecture.

-> **Disclaimer:** The project is evolving.
-Stay tuned for updates!

----

 ## **What is Julia?**

 Julia is a Django-based web app designed to help users **learn and memorize English words efficiently**, inspired by tools like Anki.
 Users can **create, update, review, and delete flashcards** organized into decks, making vocabulary learning interactive and personalized.